isomerpages/moe-chijolotn/_school-information/Our People/Teaching Staff.md

 third_nav_title: Our People
 ---
 <h4><center>2023</center></h4>
-<p>Click on the Teacher's name to email the teacher using your default email client.<br />Right-click on the Teacher's name to copy email address if you do not have a default email client setup.</p>
+<p>Click on the Teacher's name to email the teacher using your default email client.<br>Right-click on the Teacher's name to copy email address if you do not have a default email client setup.</p>
 <hr>
 <table>
 <tbody>